Snoop Dogg: Other ventures

-In December 2013, Broadus performed at the annual Kennedy Center Honors concert, honoring jazz pianist Herbie Hancock.
-After his performance, Snoop credited Hancock with "inventing hip-hop".
+In December 2013, Snoop Dogg performed at the annual Kennedy Center Honors concert, honoring jazz pianist Herbie Hancock.
+After his performance, Snoop Dogg credited Hancock with "inventing hip-hop".

-On several occasions, Broadus has appeared at the Players Ball in support of Bishop Don Magic Juan.
+On several occasions, Snoop Dogg has appeared at the Players Ball in support of Bishop Don Magic Juan.
 Juan appeared on Snoop's videos for "Boss Playa", "A.D.I.D.A.C.", "P.I.M.P.
-(Remix)", "Nuthin' Without Me" and "A Pimp's Christmas Song".
+(Remix)", "Nuthin' Without Me", and "A Pimp's Christmas Song".

-In January 2016, a Change.org petition was created in the hopes of having Broadus narrate the entire Planet Earth series.
-The petition comes after Snoop narrated a number of nature clips on Jimmy Kimmel Live!
+In January 2016, a Change.org petition was created in the hopes of having Snoop Dogg narrate the entire Planet Earth series.
+The petition comes after he narrated a number of nature clips on Jimmy Kimmel Live!

-In April 2016, Broadus performed "Straight outta Compton" and "Fuck tha Police" at Coachella, during a reunion of N.W.A. members Dr. Dre, Ice Cube, and MC Ren.
+In April 2016, Snoop Dogg performed "Straight outta Compton" and "Fuck tha Police" at Coachella, during a reunion of N.W.A. members Dr. Dre, Ice Cube, and MC Ren.

-He hosted a Basketball fundraiser "Hoops 4 Water" for Flint, Michigan.
+He hosted a basketball fundraiser "Hoops 4 Water" for Flint, Michigan.
 The event occurred on May 21, 2016, and was run by former Toronto Raptors star and Flint native Morris Peterson.

-In the fall of 2016, VH1 premiered a new show featuring Broadus and his friend Martha Stewart at called Martha & Snoop's Potluck Dinner Party, featuring games, recipes, and musical guests.
-Broadus and Stewart also later starred together in a Super Bowl commercial for T-Mobile during Super Bowl LI in February 2017.
-With Stewart, Broadus also created a fried chicken recipe, with barbecue flavor potato chips as an added ingredient in the batter.
+In the fall of 2016, VH1 premiered a new show featuring Snoop Dogg and his friend Martha Stewart called Martha & Snoop's Potluck Dinner Party, featuring games, recipes, and musical guests.
+The pair also starred together in a Super Bowl commercial for T-Mobile during Super Bowl LI in February 2017.
+With Stewart, Snoop Dogg created a fried chicken recipe, with barbecue flavor potato chips as an added ingredient in the batter.

-In 2017 Broadus hosted a revival of The Joker's Wild, which spent its first two seasons on TBS before moving to TNT in January 2019.
-He is in the film, Sponge on the Run.
+In 2017, Snoop Dogg hosted a revival of The Joker's Wild, which spent its first two seasons on TBS before moving to TNT in January 2019.

-In October 2018, Broadus released a cookbook, From Crook to Cook: Platinum Recipes from Tha Boss Dogg’s Kitchen, containing "50 recipes inspired by Snoop’s family staples and favorite comfort foods, with instructions to make everything from fried bologna sandwiches and baked mac and cheese, to soft tacos and orange chicken."
+In October 2018, Snoop Dogg released a cookbook, From Crook to Cook: Platinum Recipes from Tha Boss Dogg's Kitchen, containing "50 recipes inspired by Snoop's family staples and favorite comfort foods, with instructions to make everything from fried bologna sandwiches and baked mac and cheese, to soft tacos and orange chicken".
 The book is coauthored with Ryan Ford and has a foreword by Martha Stewart.
 The cookbook had a wave of over 200,000 sales in 2020 and entered the Amazon bestseller list in 2022 after Snoop Dogg's Super Bowl and Puppy Bowl appearances.